 The Harmony Trust guide to SEND provides further detail of each of the four areas and provides advice and guidance as to appropriate and evidence-based intervention.
+This document is used alongside the whole school provision offer.

 Pupils experiencing difficulties in any one or a combination of these areas may be entered on either the academy's' Medical register or SEND register or both.